Maranc98/MCTS-on-chess/README.md

 env = gym.make('Chess-v0')
 env.reset()

-# Updates the player with the current board state, then computes the optimal move
+# Updates the player with the current board state
 player1.set_state(env)

+# Computes the optimal move given the current state
 move = player1.get_best_move()

 # Updates the environment with the chosen move